IsaacWoods/poplar/book/kernel/syscalls.md

 # System calls
 Userspace code can interact with the kernel through system calls.
-Pebble's system call interface is based around 'kernel objects', and so many of the system calls are to create, destroy, or modify the state of various types of kernel object.
-Because of Pebble's microkernel design, many traditional system calls (e.g. `open`) are not present, their functionality instead being provided by userspace.
+Poplar's system call interface is based around 'kernel objects', and so many of the system calls are to create, destroy, or modify the state of various types of kernel object.
+Because of Poplar's microkernel design, many traditional system calls (e.g. `open`) are not present, their functionality instead being provided by userspace.

 Each system call has a unique number that is used to identify it.
 A system call can then take up to five